autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 **Rationale**: A number of methods can be used for cold start initialization, including zero- initialization, or reading a file written upon shutdown.
 The appropriateness of these methods are use-case dependent, and thus cannot be pre-specified for all implementations

+**Rationale**: Similarly, a number of methods can be used for extrapolation, such as using the last transform, or predicting the current pose using a motion model.
+The appropriateness of any method depends on the use case.

 **Rationale**: Loss of localization is a critical error.
 This situation should be proactively avoided by properly notifying the larger system.